Skip to main content

 A coupon promotion should not exist in isolation.
 The most effective coupon campaigns are part of a broader sales promotions strategy that includes other mechanics (competitions, sampling, on-pack offers, loyalty rewards) working together across the customer journey.

-For example, a coupon might be used to drive initial trial, with a loyalty programme capturing the resulting customer and driving repeat purchase.
+For example, a coupon might be used to drive initial trial, with a loyalty program capturing the resulting customer and driving repeat purchase.
 Or a seasonal coupon promotion might be timed to coincide with a wider brand campaign, giving the advertising spend a direct commercial conversion mechanism.

 Thinking about coupons as one tool in a larger kit, rather than a standalone tactic, leads to better creative integration, more coherent customer experiences, and stronger long-term results.